Tashreque/Binary-decision-tree-Java-/readme.txt

 This is a binary decision tree based on numerical attributes and examples.
 The Java program uses examples, attributes, gets threshold, calculates entropy and gathers information gain per node to make a decision.
 This was trained and tested on some satellite, yeast and pendigits data.
 OOP concepts were used at all times.
+The satellite, yeast and pendigits data were in the form of txt files.

 Programming language used: Java